cisagov/crossfeed/docs/src/documentation-pages/contributing/deployment.md

 npm run deploy-worker
 ```

+If the `worker_ecs_repository_url` output from Terraform changes, you will need to modify `./src/tools/deploy-worker.sh`.

 ### Frontend

 Deploying the frontend involves building the React code, uploading it to an S3 bucket, then invalidating the Cloudfront cache: